-I’ve been the commissioner of an auction league for 4 years now.
+This article will outline 5 ways to run a successful fantasy football auction draft.
+I’ve been the commissioner of an auction league for 10 years now.
 It started off as an experiment, a way to shake things up a little from the mundane way my friends and I played fantasy football for the previous decade.
 We now have waiting list of people trying to get into the league.
-Actually last year one participant weaselled his way out of going to his wife’s cousin’s wedding so he wouldn’t lose his spot.
+Actually last year one participant weaseled his way out of going to his wife’s cousin’s wedding so he wouldn’t lose his spot.
 It’s addictive.
 You have the ultimate control of your team because any player is available to you.
 You are not handcuffed by a random draft order.
+Keep reading to find out more ways to run a successful fantasy football auction draft

 Like any league, you want things to run as smoothly as possible, and every year I’ve changed things a little bit in the attempt for 100% efficiency and satisfaction for the participants.
 Here are a few pointers that will help make your league a success and more importantly a highlighted day on your buddies’ calendars.